 Emily has a particular interest in trust and estate litigation, both domestic and international.
 She regularly advises on disputes concerning wills and international succession, Inheritance (Provision for Family and Dependants) Act 1975 claims, proprietary estoppel claims, lifetime gifts and estate administration issues, trust disputes and Court of Protection matters.
 Her work frequently has an international, multi-jurisdictional element.
 Emily is experienced in alternative dispute resolution, including arbitration and mediation, as well as seeking injunctive relief.

-Emily has contributed articles to Trusts & Trustees and ThoughtLeaders4 Private Client Magazine.
+Emily has contributed articles to Trusts & Trustees, the STEP Journal and ThoughtLeaders4 Private Client Magazine.

 Emily is member of ConTrA (the Contentious Trusts Association) and a student member of ACTAPS.

 Emily is also a trustee of Able Child Africa and a supervisor on the SPITE project (advising the victims of revenge porn).

 - Acting on behalf of a company incorporated in Dubai in respect of sums owed to it under a loan facility agreement with a BVI company and that was secured on a London residential property worth approximately £70 million.

 Acting on behalf of a beneficiary in respect of a complex multi-generational family dispute concerning intertwined issues regarding inheritance and an Isle of Man trust.

 Advising an offshore trustee as to whether it should submit to the jurisdiction of English courts in the context of divorce proceedings.